b-t-k/b-t-k.github.io/a-guide/part-1.md

 ### Github
 [Github](https://github.com/) is a website that employs [Git](https://www.atlassian.com/git/tutorials/what-is-git), a source control system.
 Normally used as a way of managing source code for computer programs (and if you think about it, that’s what making an ebook essentially is), it’s what Standard Ebooks uses to manage and control the various projects.
 I am a real noob at using *Git* and Github and I frequently have to resort to using google-foo to figure out how to fix what I did wrong.

 In a nutshell, *Git* is a process to exercise version control over your project and Github is a website that allows you store this online.
-In a nutshell, you create an initial repository with the folder containing your files and as you move through the steps, you sync your local version to the GitHub website.
+You create an initial repository with the folder containing your files and as you move through the steps, you sync your local version to the GitHub website.
 This allows you to keep track of the steps you have taken and, more importantly, to revert any changes you made that weren’t appropriate or were outright mistakes.
 The repository is usually referred to as the repo.

 You will have to create a [GitHub account](https://github.com/).
 It’s pretty standard and once you are signed up you will have your own place to store your work as you progress.